maybs/brc-justmacros/README.md

-current macro config expects the ATEM connections to be:
+Current macro config expects the ATEM connections to be:
-HDMI in 1 = [unused]
-HDMI in 2 = rear camcorder (zoomed in)
+HDMI in 1 = FLOOR (camera manually operated from the floor) HDMI in 2 = ZOOM (rear camcorder)
-HDMI in 3 = master ProPresenter computer
+HDMI in 3 = iMAC (master ProPresenter computer)
-HDMI in 4 = slave ProPresenter computer
+HDMI in 4 = Key (slave ProPresenter computer)
-SDI in 5 = front camera (wide view)
+SDI in 5 = WIDE (front camera)
+SDI in 8 = SSD recorder out
+RCA audio in = mixer board
 SDI Aux 1 = projectors
 HDMI Program Output = HDMI splitter to TVs
-SDI Program Output = SSD recorder
+SDI Program Output = SSD recorder in

 'radio group' indicates that only one of the buttons in that group may be active at a time.
 The active button will be illuminated.